-D: Davies - Deakin
+D: Davies - Deconinck

 Killer Ken Davies (Tredegar)

 In the 1960s and 1970s a bald headed, mean looking welterweight more than slightly annoyed fans in the midlands and Wales.
 He was Killer Ken Davies, and apart from the name there was little similarity with the heavyweight of the same name.
 This Killer Ken, billed from Tredegar, was a long time Welsh welterweight champion and a 1962 win over Cheshire’s Ken Else grabbed for him the independent promoters British welterweight crown.
 He was introduced to wrestling whilst working down the coal mines where he met another Welsh wrestler, John Paul.
-It was the beginning of a successful career in which he gained the respect of colleagues and is still spoken of as a hard man to beat.
+Turning professional in 1959 it was the beginning of a successful career in which he gained the respect of colleagues and is still spoken of as a hard man to beat.
+Al Tarzo worked with Ken, "Ken was a guy that could get the crowd wound up in a big way, I remember a show at Tamworth when he had the crowd crying for his blood.
+When he came back to the dressing room his back was covered with his own blood.
+A woman in the front row got to the ringside and attacked him with her shoe.
+He had holes in his back from her stiletto heels to prove it."
 It is one of wrestling's mysteries why Killer Ken worked only for the opposition promoters and was never attracted to Joint Promotions.
 Maybe someone out there can tell us.

 The muscular young middleweight from Rotherham started out around 1959 and was around the rings quite a bit until the late sixties.
 Opponents included Leon Fortuna, Linde Caulder, Jon Cortez, Jim Breaks and both of the St Clair boys.

 Nottingham's Peter Deakin followed a route not dissimilar to that of Spencer Churchill, Earl Maynard and John Lees into professional wrestling, being a body builder of international repute.
-Well, not didsimilar except the latter three did not own a chip shop in Nottingham.
+Well, not dissimilar except the latter three did not own a chip shop in Nottingham.

 In 1956 and 1957 he was placed 4th in the Mr Britain competition, 5th in 1958.
 In 1956 he came 4th in the amateur Mr Universe competition, the year that John Lees was runner-up.
 In 1957 independent promoters gave him the opportunity to show his skills in the pro wrestling ring, surprisingly being billed as Wonder Boy rather than the name by which he was nationally known.

 By the end of 1958 he had been signed up by Joint Promotions and was immediately pitched in with the top names of the day, and holding his own with them.
 He stepped up a gear in 1959 when he took part in the Royal Albert Hall heavyweight tournament and television exposure came in April, 1960, in a bout with Welsh heavyweight Gwyn Davies.

-Peter Deakin died in May, 2012.
+Peter Deakin died on 5th May, 2012.